quattor/configuration-modules-core/docs/components/modprobe.md

     The modules item is a list of module\_type.
-The module type is base on the fields "name" name of the loadable module, "alias" alias for the loadable module, "options" options for the loadable module, "install" command to run when loading module and "remove" command to run when removing module.
+The module type is base on the fields "name" name of the loadable module, "alias" alias for the loadable module, "options" options for the loadable module, "install" command to run when loading module, "remove" command to run when removing module and "blacklist" to disable a module.

 ### DEPENDENCIES